Alka Sadat: Filmmaking

-Like her sister Roya, Alka Sadat produced many documentary films and was recipient of several awards at many international film festivals.
 She has directed many films focused on women's issues in Afghanistan.
 During 2012–2013, as script writer and director, she made three documentaries for the United Nations Assistance Mission in Afghanistan (UNAMA) in collaboration with Afghan Radio and television.
 These documentaries highlight the ten year efforts of UN and other agencies in reconstruction of Afghanistan.
 They highlight issues related to children on their rights, child marriage, labour and child abuse.
 These documentaries also deal with rights of women and other social issues concerned with education, police, drug addiction and so forth.
 She also produced a documentary titled Afghanistan Night Story, related to the elite commandos of Afghan Army.
-Another documentary released by her in 2015 is titled Afghanistan Women in 1393 Election (made in 2015) which highlights participation of women in the elections.
+Her 2015 documentary, Afghanistan Women in 1393 Election, highlights participation of women in the elections.
 The latest award she received was at the Aljazeera International Documentary Film Festival!
 2011 on "Public Liberties & Human Rights".